 - Solution development for period properties

 In line with its ambition to be a net-zero borough by 2030, Waltham Forest Council has implemented a number of measures to reduce its carbon emissions and increase its sustainability, not least in the housing sector.
 By making its poorest performing homes more energy efficient, the council is taking steps to dramatically improve the community’s carbon footprint.

 In line with these efforts, the Housing department initially secured funding from the Carbon Offset Fund to install external wall insulation at 10 homes throughout the area.
 In 2020, when the Green Homes Grant was introduced, the Council successfully bid to install EWI at a further 40 council homes.
-The local authority then turned to Aston Group to oversee and manage the project as part of an ongoing partnership agreement.
+Since the initital block of funding Waltham Forest Council have received Social Housing Decarbonisation Funding for a further 100 properties.
+The local authority turned to Aston Group to oversee and manage the projects as part of an ongoing partnership agreement.

 EWI involves attaching an insulating material to the external facades of solid wall properties.
 It is designed to reduce the flow of heat from inside the property to outside, ensuring homes stay warmer for longer.
 As a result, the boiler uses less gas and the home reduces its carbon emissions.

-Installation of the EWI had to be completed within tight timescales during the UK lockdown.
+Installation of the 50 EWI properties had to be completed within tight timescales during the UK lockdown.
 This required careful planning in order to avoid unnecessary delays, especially where residents were shielding or self-isolating.

 In addition, due to fire safety concerns, the client’s preferred insulation material was mineral fibre as opposed to an expanded polystyrene (EPS) system.
 In order to achieve a successful installation, weather conditions had to be dry, which caused unavoidable delays.
 Contingency planning was required to minimise hold-ups wherever possible – in spite of the British weather!